-Medicare private fee-for-service (PFFS) plans are sold by private insurers and are one of the options among Medicare Advantage plans; Medicare Advantage plans may operate as PFFS plans, health maintenance organizations (HMOs), or preferred provider organizations (PPOs).
+Private fee-for-service (PFFS) plans are a type of Medicare plan sold by private insurers and are one of the options among Medicare Advantage plans; Medicare Advantage plans may operate as PFFS plans, health maintenance organizations (HMOs), or preferred provider organizations (PPOs).

 All Medicare Advantage plans must provide at least the same amount of coverage as Original Medicare, which is Part A (hospital insurance) and Part B (medical insurance).
 In addition, these plans may have monthly premiums that participants must pay in addition to their Part B premiums.